-In their “2017’s Best & Worst States to Start a Business” study, WalletHub ranked Texas second overall, with their third-place ranking in “Business Environment” playing a large part.
+In its“2017’s Best & Worst States to Start a Business” study, WalletHub ranked Texas second overall, with its third-place ranking in “Business Environment” playing a large part.
 In the study, Business Environment is composed of eight weighted business factors, evaluating everything from production to longevity:

 - Average Length of Work Week

 - Average Growth in Number of Small Businesses

 - Industry Variety